asimwe1/rust_chatapp/site/guide/introduction.md

     Rocket has official support and libraries for each of these, they are completely optional and swappable.

-These three ideas dictate Rocket's interface, and you will find the ideas embedded in Rocket's core features.
+These three ideas dictate Rocket's interface, and you will find all of them embedded in Rocket's core features.